WarlockOfTalk/C-Hash-table-demo/README.md

 ### Personal project hash table in C demonstration

+- Learning project that demonstrates use of an array of linked lists to build a hash table that can store thousands of strings and carry out ten's of thousands of lookups in milliseconds
 - Included "names.txt" serves as demo file can be read into the hash table by running ./hash_table.exe "names.txt"
 - "names.txt" contains a list of 18,239 people's names